Galeb-class minelayer: Italian service

 The six ships of the class were soon put into commission in the Italian navy as follows:

 All six ships were re-commissioned as submarine chasers, and they were used as escorts on the supply routes between Italy and North Africa and along the North African coast.
 They were suited to this role due to their solid build and high endurance.

 Vergada

 Put into service by the Italians after repairs, Vergada's crew sailed her to Malta at the time of the Italian surrender in September 1943.
-She was handed back to the Royal Yugoslav Navy-in-exile at Malta on 7 December.
+She was handed back to the Royal Yugoslav Navy-in-exile in Malta on 7 December.

 Selve

 From 15 to 17 December 1941, Selve and Zuri escorted the steamer Cadamosto and the German steamer Spezia between the Italian Libya ports of Benghazi and Tripoli.
 On 26 June 1942 she left Trapani on the west coast of Sicily, accompanied by her sisters Eso and Oriole (ex-Zuri), escorting the steamer Iseo to Tripoli.
 Eso and Oriole collided, and due to damage caused in the collision they were towed back to Trapani by Selve, with Iseo sailing on alone and safely reaching Tripoli on 28 June.
 From 1 to 4 August, Selve, Eso, and the Rosolino Pilo-class torpedo boat Giuseppe Dezza escorted the steamer Istria from Tripoli to Benghazi, and on 7 and 8 August, Selve and her sister Oriole escorted the steamer Iseo from Benghazi to Tobruk – also in Italian Libya.
 Selve, along with the torpedo boat Sagittario, escorted the steamers Sibilla and Albachiara from Tobruk to Benghazi between 11 and 13 August.
 This was followed by an escort, accompanied by Eso, of the German steamer Ostia and the tanker Olympos from Benghazi to Tobruk on 23 and 24 August, during which the British U-class submarine HMS Unison made an unsuccessful attack.

 On 31 August and 1 September, Selve escorted the steamer Alato from Tobruk to Derna in Italian Libya, and she was quickly joined by two German submarine chasers escorting Olympos to the same port.
 From 14 to 20 September, Selve escorted the steamer Sportivo from Benghazi to Tripoli, and on her return voyage between 29 September and 1 October she escorted the steamers Amba Alagi and Anna Maria.
 Selve was damaged by a Royal Air Force air raid at Benghazi on 6 November and burned out, being broken up in 1948.